MarcioFCMartins/Caulerpa_sampling/README.md

 ### Sampling points

-Now that we have the transects, let’s to find a method to automate the extraction of the sampling points.
+Now that we have isolated the transects, let’s to find a method to automate the extraction of the sampling points.

 My approach is going to be to estimate the speed of the divers along the